ssmythe/learn_mandarin_chinese/README.md

 - [Yoyo Chinese Pinyin Course][1] go through this course first.
 It's fast, fun, and really easy to understand.

-## Learn Characters and Grammar
+## Learn Characters and Grammar from Integrated Chinese Books

-Next, grab the textbook, workbook, and character workbook.

-- [Integrated Chinese 4th Edition Level 1 Textbook SC][6]
+Grab your [Integrated Chinese 4th Edition Level 1 Textbook SC][6], [Integrated Chinese 4th Edition Level 1 Workbook SC][7], and [Integrated Chinese 4th Edition Level 1 Character Workbook SC and TC][8]

+The basic phases are:

+- Dialog
+- Characters
+- Vocabulary
+- Grammar
+- Exercises

 Each lesson is broken into two dialog sections, each with their own vocabulary and grammar sections.